 What employers look for in MBA graduates

-Acquiring these skills is important to increase your knowledge base.
+Acquiring the top skills for MBA graduates is important to increase your knowledge base.
 Equally important is acquiring a skillset so you get noticed during your job search.
 Employers are looking for a combination of MBA hard skills and soft that allow you to hit the ground running from day one.

 7 in 10 graduates